zhzai/nerco/readme.md

 ### Overview

 NerCo is our proposed two-stage learning approach for tackling *Entity Representation Segmentation in Label-semantics*.
 Unlike traditional sequence labeling methods which lead to the above problem, our approach takes a two-stage NER strategy.
 In the first stage, we conduct contrastive learning for label-semantics based representations.
 Then we finetune the learned model in the second stage, equipping it with inner-entity position discrimination for chunk tags and linear mapping to type tags for each token.
+We conducted our experiment on a NVIDIA A100 80G GPU for training.
 ![image-20230123100746577](figures/framework.png)

 <p align="center">